masterkram/bytehub/docs/Study-Notes/Module-7/ERP/lecture-2.md

+# Lecture 2

-# ERP research and practice
+ERP research and practice

 :::theorem ERP
 is a suite of enterprise business applications including, at least one of the following: `manufacturing`, `supply chain`, or `customer relationship managment`